LTP Process invented in 1985

-- The volume is broken down into elementary parts.
+- The enclosure is broken down to individual elements.

-- Each elementary part is machined out of plastic panels, with cutouts, wholes and ventes adapted to the electronic equipment.
+- Each element is machined out of plastic panels, with cut outs, holes and vents adapted to the electronic equipment.

 - The forming of the plastic parts is done without specific tailor-made tools through mechanical folding and bending (no injection mould).